 Our two Phase 3 clinical trials, designated as TRILOGY 1 &2 randomized a total of 242 and 278 patients respectively, and were designed to evaluate the efficacy, safety and tolerability of CaPre in patients with severe hypertriglyceridemia.
-The top-line results were announced on January 13, 2020 and August 31, 2020 respectively, and neither TRILOGY 1 nor TRILOGY 2 reached statistical significance, and therefore did not meet their primary endpoint for lowering triglycerides.
+The top-line results were announced on January 13, 2020 and August 31, 2020 respectively, and neither TRILOGY 1 nor TRILOGY 2 met their primary endpoint for lowering triglycerides.

 As a result, we will not file a New Drug Application (NDA) with the U.S. Food and Drug Administration (FDA) for patients with severe hypertriglyceridemia, and we do not plan to conduct additional clinical trials for CaPre.
-CaPre was well tolerated in TRILOGY 2, with a safety profile similar to placebo, and consistent with the Company's previously conducted Phase 2 and 3 studies.
+CaPre was well tolerated in TRILOGY 2, with a safety profile similar to placebo, and consistent with our previously conducted Phase 2 and 3 studies.

-Engaged Oppenheimer & Co.
-Inc. to Assist in Strategic Review
+$Engaged\ Oppenheimer\ \&\ Co.\ Inc.\ to\ Assist\ in\ Strategic\ Review$

 On September 29, 2020 we announced that we had commenced a formal process to explore and evaluate strategic alternatives to enhance shareholder value.
-Towards this end, we have engaged Oppenheimer & Co., Inc., as our financial advisor to assist in the process.
+Towards this end, we have engaged Oppenheimer & Co., Inc. as our financial advisor to assist in the process.
 There can be no assurance of a successful outcome from these efforts, or of the form or timing of any such outcome.
-We expect to devote significant time and resources to identifying and evaluating strategic alternatives, however, there can be no assurance that such activities will result in any agreements or transactions that will enhance shareholder value.
+We expect to devote significant time and resources to identifying and evaluating strategic alternatives; however, there can be no assurance that such activities will result in any agreements or transactions that will enhance shareholder value.
 We do not intend to make any further disclosures regarding the strategic review process unless and until a specific course of action is approved by our Board of Directors.